 I find the scent of vanilla relaxing and calming which is why I like to use the homemade vanilla cleansing bar at night.
-Vanilla is said to soothe inflammation and has antioxidant properties that neutralise free radicals, aiding in anti-ageing skincare.
+Vanilla is said to soothe inflammation and has antioxidant properties that neutralize free radicals, aiding in anti-ageing skincare.

 What ingredients and materials do I need for natural vanilla cleansing bars?

 Before we whip a batch of the bars, let’s look at a break down of the ingredients.
 Lately, I’ve been working on formulas that include some ingredients that aren’t often used in DIY body products.
 My goal is to create homemade beauty recipes that provide the best benefits for your skin.

 The cleansing bars aren’t vegan since the recipe includes silk and pearl powder.
 You can omit both and replace them with the same amount of cornflour (cornstarch) to recreate the texture of the cleansing bars.
 But you will miss out on the skin care benefits of these ingredients.
 My friend Rebecca from Soap Deli News Blog suggested that you could also add clay to use the bars for oily skin.